dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

-- socket: a zmq socket
+- socket: a zmq socket.
 - addr: the address string in the form of "protocol://interface:port", indicating the remote address to be connected to. "protocol" is the underlying transport protocol to use, including tcp, ipc, inproc, and epgm. "interface:port" is the remote IP address and port number.
-- prefix: a STRING indicating the message prefix.
+- prefix: a STRING scalar indicating the message prefix.

 **Details**